 The name on the credit card should match the name on your driver’s license.
 Typically, just one driver is responsible for the credit card.
 If you have an additional driver on the contract (watch for additional driver fees!), they won’t need to present a credit card.

-Car insurance is a must when it comes to renting a car.
+Auto insurance is a must when it comes to renting a car.
 The rental agency will offer you the choice of rental insurance when you book or when you pick up the vehicle.
-It’s optional and pricey, but if you don’t opt in, you’re putting you (and your bank account) at risk.
+It’s optional and can be pricey, but if you don’t opt in, you’re putting yourself (and your bank account) at risk.

-There are, however, alternatives.
-Your own auto insurance may include rental insurance.
-Or your credit card could offer rental insurance as well.
+However, there are alternatives.
+Your personal auto policy may include rental insurance.
+Or your credit card benefits program could offer rental insurance as well.
 You can also venture into buying insurance through a separate agency, which can be cheaper.
-Do you research to find the best alternatives.
+Avail car sharing, an alternative to rental, offers Allstate insurance protection with each booking.
+But if you provide valid insurance information at checkout, we may waive the insurance fee, saving you money.

 Rental agencies want to know when you’re planning to pick up the vehicle so they can have the car ready at the right time.
 If you’re renting from an airport, they may also ask for your flight itinerary to track the flights for delays.
 This document can actually be to your advantage: if your flight lands late and the company has the information, you shouldn’t get charged any late pick-up fees.